RM-Sharma999/Store-Sales-Time-Series-Forecasting/README.md

 # Store Sales Time Series Forecasting
-Accurate sales forecasting helps retailers optimize inventory, reduce waste, and make informed business decisions.
-This project uses the Corporación Favorita Store Sales dataset from Kaggle to analyze historical sales patterns and predict future product sales across multiple stores.
+Accurate sales forecasting is essential for retail businesses to optimize inventory management, reduce stock shortages, minimize waste, and support data-driven decision-making.
+This project uses the Corporación Favorita Store Sales dataset from Kaggle, which contains historical sales records along with information on promotions, holidays, transactions, oil prices, and store characteristics.

-Using time series forecasting techniques, the project explores trends, seasonality, promotions, holidays, and other factors that influence sales performance.
-The goal is to generate reliable forecasts while gaining insights into the key drivers of retail demand.
+The objective of this project is to analyze sales patterns and build forecasting models capable of predicting future demand across different product families.
+Through exploratory data analysis, feature engineering, and time series forecasting techniques, the project investigates the impact of various factors on sales performance and generates forecasts to support better business planning.